 Plan on Changing Your Plan

 Months before graduating, I researched programs that helped find work abroad for graduates and decided on AIESEC, a student-run organization that facilitates international exchange for thousands of students and recent graduates each year.
-For a $500 programming fee, they would find me work and housing in India.
+For a $500 programming fee, they said they would find work and housing for me in India.
 Six weeks before my planned departure, I became sick and had to postpone my trip indefinitely.
 AIESEC could not hold my traineeship position.
-I was back at square one, but this time on my own.
+I was back to square one, but this time on my own.

 If you are open to it, working abroad after graduation can change your life.
 You may not find a career like Toko did, but I guarantee you will find something even more important—part of yourself you have never met before.

 KATIE KRUEGER, who lives in Wanwatosa, WI, has worked or volunteered in London, New Delhi, and Dakar.